 >>> _

-As I explained in the Python trick on returning multiple values from a Python function, unpacking tuples comes in very handy when returning multiple values from a function.
-It’s a neat way of returning more than one value, without having to resort to data classes or dictionaries:
+As I explained in the Python trick on returning multiple values from a Python function, unpacking tuples works great in conjunction with a function that returns multiple values.
+It’s a neat way of returning more than one value without having to resort to data classes or dictionaries:

 def get_user_by_id(userid):